 NO ONE EVER MADE A DIFFERENCE BY BEING LIKE EVERYONE ELSE

-Now I understand that some scholars attribute this book to John the Elder but for me, like the majority of scholars, I believe it is the Apostle John that wrote all five books (John, 1-3 John and Revelation).
-I love the book of John, I would have to say it is one of my favourite books, and John, one of my favourite authors.
-I had some feedback once from my New Testament class that said I was annoying because every book was my ‘favourite’ you know like “that’s my favourite song” and then the next song on the radio “oh this is my favourite song” but I am really being honest here, the book of John is one of my all-time favourite books, just behind Revelations!
-I’m not just being annoying. ☺
+Now, I understand that some scholars attribute this book to John the Elder but I, alongside the majority of scholars, believe it is the Apostle John that wrote all five books (John, 1-3 John and Revelation).
+I love the Book of John, I would have to say it is one of my favourite books, and John, one of my favourite authors.
+I had some feedback once from my New Testament class that said I was annoying because every book was my ‘favourite’ but I am really being honest here: the Book of John is one of my all-time favourite books, just behind Revelations!

-In John’s gospel, he interweaves the character called the “Beloved Disciple”, or in some translations “the disciple whom Jesus loved”, let me show you, open up your Bibles and read 13:22, 19:26-27, 21:7, 21:20-24.
-Highlight the terms “beloved disciple” or “the disciple whom Jesus loved”.
-And in one of the funniest moments of the book of John, he reveals who this beloved disciple is, look at 21:24
+In his gospel, he interweaves the character called the 'Beloved Disciple’, or in some translations ‘the disciple whom Jesus loved’.
+Let me show you; open up your Bible and read Chapters 13:22, 19:26-27, 21:7, 21:20-24.
+Highlight the terms ‘beloved disciple’ or ‘the disciple whom Jesus loved’.
+And in one of the funniest moments of the Book of John, check out the big reveal in Chapter 21.

-Remember Jesus loves you as you are, don’t try and fit in you already fit with Him.
-Jesus had 12 disciples for a reason, He doesn’t just want one personality type, one set Christian mould– NO!
+Remember, Jesus loves you as you are, so don’t try and fit in, you already fit with Him.
+Jesus had twelve disciples for a reason, He doesn’t just want one personality type, one set Christian mould–no!
 He loves your passion which sometimes overtakes you, He loves your sense of humour, He loves how you love to study or read books, He loves you as you are!
-He took 12 incredibly different men and discipled each of them into all they could be in Him, not the same, uniquely called, uniquely gifted and then He released them to change the world!
+He took twelve incredibly different men and discipled each of them into all they could be in Him–not the same, but uniquely called, uniquely gifted–and then He released them to change the world!

-Before we finish let me show you one more funny story in John.
-We see this beloved disciple even has a running race with Peter in 20:1-9 to the tomb of Jesus and just like a true boy – John had to put it right who actually won the race even though Peter went into the tomb first.
+Before we finish, let me show you one more funny story in John.
+We see this beloved disciple even has a running race with Peter in Chapter 20:1-9 to the tomb of Jesus and just like a true boy, John had to specify who actually won the race even though Peter went into the tomb first.
 Read it, it is hysterical.
 Today as you read John, celebrate who you are.
 Be the cheeky, funny, creative, serious, logical, prophetic, amazing person God created you to be, no matter what anyone else thinks!
 John was!
 This Son of Thunder was himself, in love with Jesus, passionate about the gospel message and passionate about the church!

-Perhaps today you need to listen to the words of the song found on the Trailer of the Greatest Showman: “Look Out Cause Here I come, I’m not scared to be seen, I make no apologies.
-This is Me!”
-If like me you love the fact that John had the strength to be himself, the Son of Thunder that became the ‘Apostle of love’ celebrate who you are today and use it for God’s glory!
+Perhaps you need to take heed to the anthem from The Greatest Showman: “Look out ‘cause here I come… I’m not scared to be seen, I make no apologies–this is me!”
+If, like me, you love the fact that John had the strength to be himself, the Son of Thunder that became the ‘Apostle of love’, celebrate who you are today and use it for God’s glory!

-Today stop trying to conform to the way you think you are supposed to be and be uniquely you!
-God will use your funny little quirks, your personality, he gave it all to you for His glory.
-So today venture into the book of John and don’t only focus on the incredible gospel message it portrays but focus on the author, his eyewitness accounts of what he saw, what he felt and what he did as he walked with the man that changed the world and them forever!
+Stop trying to conform to the way you think you are supposed to be and be uniquely you!
+God will use your funny little quirks and your personality.
+After all, He gave it all to you for His glory.
+So venture into the Book of John and don’t only focus on the incredible gospel message it portrays but focus on the author, his eyewitness accounts of what he saw, what he felt and what he did as he walked with the Man that changed the world, and them, forever!